CrunchyData/postgres-operator/docs/content/tutorial/create-cluster.md

 weight: 20
 ---

 If you came here through the [quickstart]({{< relref "quickstart/_index.md" >}}), you may have already created a cluster.
 If you created a cluster by using the example in the `kustomize/postgres` directory, feel free to skip to connecting to a cluster, or read onward for a more in depth look into cluster creation!
-If you need to migrate existing volumes to PGO v5, please see the [data migration section]({{< relref "./data-migration.md" >}}).

 ## Create a Postgres Cluster